Penn Jillette: Jill-Jet

 In July 1999, Jillette was granted for the "Jill-Jet", a hot-tub jet specially angled for allowing a woman to masturbate against the water stream.
 The patent expired in September 2018.
 He has credited Debbie Harry of Blondie for suggesting the idea, as the two of them were once in a hot tub and Harry made a remark about changing the jets for a woman's pleasure.
 Jillette liked the idea enough to pursue a patent application at the USPTO under the patent title "Hydro-therapeutic Stimulator".

 The abstract of the patent explains that a "discharge nozzle is located within the tub and connected to the outlet, mounted to the seat so that the discharged water from the circulation pump automatically aligns with and is directed to stimulation points (e.g., the clitoris) of the female user when the female user sits in the seat."
 An article in the June 2006 issue of Playboy shed additional light on the invention.
 Originally, it was to be called the "ClitJet"; however, that name was disallowed by the government.

 Vintage Nudes Studio

 Jillette created a private recording studio in his Las Vegas home.
-The addition, designed by Outside The Lines Studio and built by Crisci Custom Builders between October 2003 and June 2004 as part of his Las Vegas home, was named Vintage Nudes Studios by Jillette for playing cards that he had collected.
+The addition, designed by Outside The Lines Studio and built by Crisci Custom Builders between October 2003 and June 2004 as part of his home, was named Vintage Nudes Studios by Jillette for playing cards that he had collected.
 The cards are displayed in the interior design in a manner which is meaningful to magicians.
 The studio was home to Free FM's Penn Radio show, and was the home of the Penn's Sunday School stream and podcast until it was demolished in 2016, along with his former home, "The Slammer".